apache/skywalking/docs/en/concepts-and-designs/oal.md

 OAL focuses on metrics in Service, Service Instance and Endpoint.
 Because of that, the language is easy to learn and use.

-Considering performance, reading and debugging, OAL is defined as a compile language.
-The OAL scripts will be compiled to normal Java codes in package stage.
+Since 6.3, the OAL engine is embedded in OAP server runtime, as `oal-rt`(OAL Runtime).
+OAL scripts now locate in `/config` folder, user could simply change and reboot the server to make it effective.
+But still, OAL script is compile language, OAL Runtime generates java codes dynamically.

 ## Grammar
 Scripts should be named as `*.oal`